BlitzenWang/DigitalHumanitiesPlatform/README.md

-## Instructions for development and testing
+## Instructions for running and testing

-You will first need install `node js`.
+You will first need to install `node js`.
 Go to [nodejs.org](nodejs.org) for downloads and instructions.

 You need to start both backend server and front end application to start testing and developing.

-To start backend server, do `cd backend` and `node App.js` and you will receive a message in the terminal indicating which port number the server is listening at.
+To start the frontent server, open up a terminal in VSCode, and use *cd cds_test_frontend && npm install* to access frontend server.
+Only install the dependencies on your first ever run.
+Then, use *npm start* to run the front end server.
+Mind that it uses port 3000 on default.

-Next, create a new terminal and do `cd cds_test_frontend && npm install` to install all dependencies.
-When it is done, run `npm start` to start the development server.
+Next, **open up a new terminal** and use *cd backend* to access the backend server.
+Then, run *npm run devStart* to start the backend server.
+The backend runs on port 5000 on default.
 Make sure that server and front end app are not running at the same port.

+You *don't* need to restart the backend server manually every time a change is made.
+It automatically re-runs when you save anything.

-## Modules
+## Pages

-- Navbar

-- TeachingAndResearch
+- Gallery pages
+  -Issue
+  -Year
+  -Page

-- Database
+- Search
+  -Search result

-- Resources
+- Chatbot

 - About

 - MainView

-## Checklist for backend -- updated May 2023
+## Checklist for backend -- updated August 2023

  - [x] find a data storing solution that can handle images, pdfs, and text files.
  - [x] Connect the data storage to the backend -- time-consuming
  - [x] Implement keyword searching
    - [x] Implement cross-file searching
- - [ ] Decide on the presentation of magazines
+ - [x] Decide on the presentation of magazines

  - [ ] Implement designer-friendly debugging features
- - [ ] Implement backend logic for the home page
- - [ ] Implement backend logic for the teaching & research page
- - [ ] Implement backend logic for about page
  - [ ] Implementing APIs for search functionality
  - [ ] deploy backend at online platform service providers
  - [ ] embed data analysis tools
- - [ ] Implementing monitoring strategy once the website goes live

-## Checklist for frontend -- updated May 2023
+## Checklist for frontend -- updated August 2023

- - [ ] Design and implement the display search result page
+ - [x] Design and implement the display search result page
- - [ ] Implement the router for navigating the search results
+ - [x] Implement the router for navigating the search results
- - [ ] Design and implement the presentation page of individual pages/ entire volumes.
+ - [x] Design and implement the presentation page of individual pages/entire volumes.
- - [ ] Design the presentation of images and text for each individual page
+ - [x] Design the presentation of images and text for each individual page
  - [ ] Implement the presentation page
- - [ ] Design and implement the home page
+ - [x] Design and implement the home page
  - [ ] Design and implement the Teaching & research page
- - [ ] Refine aesthetics and user experience
+ - [x] Refine aesthetics and user experience
  - [ ] deploy frontend at online platform service providers
- - [ ] Display data analytics, possibly integrating voyant.